ClaudiaInSweden/visit-jarbo/README.md

 ### Content

 Idea, content and text are developed by myself.
-Inspiration for layout from walkthrough project "Love Running" and default SharePoint page layouts.
+Inspiration for the layout from walkthrough project "Love Running" and default SharePoint page layouts.

 - Detailed information about what kind of fish there is to catch from [iFiske](https://www.ifiske.se/en/fishing-harnen-holmsjon-langsjon-m-fl-vatten.htm).
-- Information about per centage of forest in Sweden taken from [Visit Sweden](https://visitsweden.com/what-to-do/nature-outdoors/forest-bathing/).
+- Information about percentage of forest in Sweden taken from [Visit Sweden](https://visitsweden.com/what-to-do/nature-outdoors/forest-bathing/).
-- Information about per centage of lakes in Sweden taken from [Skogskunskap/Forest knowledge](https://www.skogskunskap.se/hansyn/vatten-och-mark/om-hansyn-till-vatten-och-mark/vatten-i-sverige/)
+- Information about percentage of lakes in Sweden taken from [Skogskunskap/Forest knowledge](https://www.skogskunskap.se/hansyn/vatten-och-mark/om-hansyn-till-vatten-och-mark/vatten-i-sverige/)
 - Information about what animals can be seen at Wild Nordic taken from [Wild Nordic](https://wildnordic.se/en/home/)
 - Icons from [Font Awesome](https://fontawesome.com/)
 - Vector graphic for Favicon from [Vecteezy](https://www.vecteezy.com/)